innoave/soda/README.md

 Soda is an umbrella project of small libs to speed up development of applications in Scala.
 Each lib is provided as its own artifact.

 It is not another application framework.
-Frameworks usually tie up application developers to use the (pre-)integrated libs of one version.
+Frameworks tend to tie up application developers to use the (pre-)integrated libs of one version.
 Instead you can pick an choose from what best fits both, your needs and your taste.

 This is a new project.
 It started with the localization lib l10n.